Eric P. Newman

 Eric Pfeiffer Newman (May 25, 1911 – November 15, 2017) was an American numismatist.
 He wrote several "works about early American coins and paper money considered the standards on their subjects", as well as hundreds of articles.
-Newman sold his coins over auctions in 2013–2014 for over $70 million and used most of that money to fund the Newman Numismatic Education Society and its Newman Numismatic Portal to "make the literature and images of numismatics, particularly American numismatics, available to everyone on a free and forever basis."
+Newman sold his coins in auctions in 2013–2014 for over $70 million and used most of that money to fund the Newman Numismatic Education Society and its Newman Numismatic Portal to "make the literature and images of numismatics, particularly American numismatics, available to everyone on a free and forever basis."

-Early life
+Family

 Newman was born to Samuel Elijah and Rose (Pfeiffer) Newman in St. Louis, Missouri.
-His interest in coins began at the age of seven when his grandfather gave him an 1859 Indian Head cent.
-When he was ten years old, he would visit Burdette G. Johnson's coin store in downtown St. Louis every couple of weeks; Johnson became his friend and mentor.

 Education and career

-Newman earned a Bachelor of Science degree from the Massachusetts Institute of Technology (MIT) in 1932 and a Juris Doctor from Washington University in St. Louis in 1935.
-Three years later, Newman became vice president of the Missouri Numismatic Society.
-In 1939, Newman was appointed Secretary-Treasurer of the Central States Numismatics Society.
-He then practiced law until 1943.
-The following year, he was hired by Edison Brothers Stores, rising to executive vice president in 1968, before retiring in 1987.
+Newman earned a Bachelor of Science degree from the Massachusetts Institute of Technology (MIT) in 1932 and a Juris Doctor from Washington University School of Law in 1935.
+He joined a St. Louis law firm that year and practiced law until 1943.
+The following year, he was hired by Edison Brothers Stores, a retail shoe chain founded by his wife's family.
+He rose to executive vice president in 1968, before retiring in 1987.